Signalling control: Control panel

-A separate button/switch is provided for each signal and each set of points.
+A separate button or switch is provided for each signal and each set of points.
 This type of panel is operated similarly to a lever frame.
 The signalman must move each set of points to the desired position before operating the switch or button of the signal reading over them.

 This type of panel needs the least complex circuitry but is not suited to controlling large or busy areas.